Newcomers to Canada

 What's happening?

-Immigration, Refugees and Citizenship Canada continues to work on the citizenship guide, associated study materials and the new citizenship test.
-Updates to the guide and test would respond to the Truth and Reconciliation Commission's call to be more inclusive of the perspectives and history of the Indigenous peoples of Canada.
+Updates to the guide and test would respond to the Truth and Reconciliation Commission's call to be more inclusive of the perspectives and history of Indigenous Peoples in Canada.

-The department has engaged a wide range of partners to ensure the revised content of the citizenship study guide represents all Canadians, including Indigenous peoples, minority populations, women, francophone and Canadians with disabilities.
+The department has engaged a wide range of partners to ensure the revised content of the citizenship study guide represents all people across Canada, including Indigenous Peoples, minority populations, women, Francophones, and persons with disabilities.

 Recent progress